MZ1387/React_RSVP/README.md

 # React_RSVP

-A React application that ...
+A React application that creates, updates and deletes guest on an RSVP List.

 ## Technologies Used